nyno-kb/python-101/_episodes/04-built-in.md

 > Why don't `max` and `min` return `None` when they are given no arguments?
 > > ## Solution
 > >
-> > Both functions require an argument to execute
+> > Both functions require at least one argument to execute.
 > > ~~~
 > > print(max())
 > > ~~~